 Neither rain, nor sleet, nor gloom of night…

-In 1926 Oscar Miller and Roy Carter operated the mail contract with the help of several gasoline powered round bottomed boats that were equipped with a special lift.
-These lifts would raise the propeller up behind the boat to navigate the shallow riffles.
-Boats at this time could accommodate a few passengers, but still predominantly carried mail and freight.
-The Civilian Conservation Corps (C.C.C) established a camp near Agness during this era to complete a steel suspension bridge from the south to the north side of the Rogue River.
-All the materials needed for construction of this bridge was hauled in by the Mail Boats.
-The bridge was completed in 1932 but was completely destroyed in the 1964 flood.
+In the early 1900’s, gasoline engines began to emerge and Henry Moore operated the first gasoline powered Mail Boat run to Agness.
+Initially the small engines were not very powerful and required the assistance of poles to get over the shallow riffles.
+In 1926, Oscar Miller and Roy Carter operated the mail contract with the help of several gasoline powered round bottomed boats that were equipped with a special lift that would raise the propeller up behind the boat to help navigate the shallows.
+Boats at this time could accommodate a few passengers, but still predominantly carried only mail and freight.
+The Civilian Conservation Corps (C.C.C) established a camp near Agness during this era to complete a steel suspension bridge to span the banks of the Rogue River.
+All the materials needed for construction of this bridge were hauled in by the Mail Boats.
+The bridge was completed in 1932, but completely destroyed in the 1964 flood, and not rebuilt.

-In 1946 the contract was awarded to Deforest Sorber and Lex Fromm (Deforest’s son Jim Sorber continues the legacy as a Rogue River pilot still today).
+In 1946, the contract was awarded to Deforest Sorber and Lex Fromm.
 Lex and Deforest began building their own boats to out perform the older Mail Boats they had purchased.
-Their first boat had a flat bottom with a lift for the propeller and rudder.
-In 1959, Lex also went on to design the first ‘tunnel’ boat.
+In 1959, Lex went on to design the first ‘tunnel’ boat.
 This special design allowed the propeller to operate up in a tunnel built into the hull of the boat.
-Building boats on the Rogue River has always been and continues to be a process of evolution.

 With the end of World War II more people began to travel.
 Visitors who stopped to fish on the Rogue River began to take the mail boat ride as a pleasure tour.
-Early travelers enjoyed the novelty of watching as mail was delivered to the various dock, homes, camps and boats along the way.
-The popularity of the Rogue River was becoming known country wide for its scenic environment.
-Author Zane Grey, river-runner Glen Wooldridge, Hollywood stars and a growing middle class helped bring world-wide notoriety to the Rogue River Canyon.
+Early travelers enjoyed the novelty of watching mail be delivered to the various docks, homes, camps, and boats along the way.
+The popularity of the Rogue River was becoming well known for its scenic environment.
+Author Zane Grey, river-runner Glen Wooldridge, Hollywood stars, and a growing middle class helped bring world-wide notoriety to the Rogue River Canyon.